Arctic-Xiangjian/SNRAware/README_LORA.md

 `noise_sigma` can be scalar-like per sample or per repetition; it is used for logging/validation scaling.

+### 7.2 Future Multi-Coil Hint

+The current LoRA data path assumes image-domain samples have already been reduced to the SNRAware channel contract: `noisy = real/imag/gmap` and `clean = real/imag`.

+For future multi-coil data, keep coil sensitivity, RSS, or other coil-combination logic in the dataset or a dedicated compatibility wrapper before LoRA training starts.
+Do not pass coil elements as extra channels unless the base model, LoRA target shapes, loss code, and inference loader are updated together.

 ---

 ## 8. Custom Dataset Class Template